princeton-nlp/MQuAKE/README.md

     * `triples_labeled` and `new_triples_labeled`: the list of labeled fact triples.
     * `edited_triples`: the list of edited facts `(s, r, o*)` that we want to inject into language models.

+*For MQuAKE-T only*:
+* `answer_extended`: the extended gold answers **before** injecting new facts into language models.
+We extend the pre-edit gold answer for MQuAKE-T to minimize the effects of mismatch of the LM training corpus and our Wikidata dump.
+This includes other possible gold answers besides the one we extract from our Wikidata dump (see Appendix E of our paper).

 ## Evaluation
 There are many ways to check whether a fact is stored in a language model or not, e.g., cloze-style statement vs question, in-context-learning vs zero-shot prompting, CoT vs standard prompting.